Chapter 173-312 WAC and 173-313 WAC

 - Revise, clarify, and add definitions as necessary to support the revised rule.

-- Evaluate and possibly eliminate the ten percent bonus for coordinated applications.
+- Eliminate the ten percent bonus for coordinated applications.

-- Evaluate and consider revising the eighty/twenty percent allocation of funds between planning and implementation grant funding,
+- Revise the eighty/twenty percent allocation of funds between planning/implementation funding, and enforcement funding, and

 Process of development

 Ecology will update our web pages to provide information about this rulemaking.
 We will notify interested parties through the agency email

 ListServ (WAC Track), through a new Waste 2 Resources Program ListServ, by e-mailing contacts identified in our grants-related database and

 those identified by grants staff, and we will publish notice in the Washington State Register.
 We will continue to work with an advisory

 committee comprised of local stakeholders.